apache/allura/Allura/docs/development/extending.rst

 To disable any Allura entry point, simply add an entry in your ``.ini`` config file with names and values corresponding to entry points defined in any ``setup.py`` file.
-For example if you have ForgeImporter set up, but want to disable the google code importers:
+For example if you have ForgeImporter set up, but want to disable the GitHub importers:

 .. code-block:: ini

-    disable_entry_points.allura.project_importers = google-code
+    disable_entry_points.allura.project_importers = github
-    disable_entry_points.allura.importers = google-code-tracker, google-code-repo
+    disable_entry_points.allura.importers = github-tracker, github-wiki, github-repo

 Other entry points are used to provide ``paster`` commands and ``easy_widget`` configuration, which are not part of Allura but are used by Allura.